Sign up to receive updates about events and research from DEPC.

 Issue 1, also known under its original title The Neighborhood Safety, Drug Treatment, and Rehabilitation Amendment, is an effort aimed at amending several aspects of Ohio’s criminal justice system.
 Given the complex nature of the proposed changes, the Drug Enforcement and Policy Center has collected resources to provide relevant information to the public to assist them in their decision making.
 The resources include the original wording of the initiative, as well as selected media coverage, official position statements from stakeholder groups and relevant information about other states’ similar efforts.
 The center has also solicited expert commentaries from leading academics that can be found here.

-The links below connect to official position statements/press releases of various stakeholder groups:
+Official position statements/press releases of various stakeholder groups:

 The information presented below provides a selection of media coverage of Issue 1.